 Having one language is truly a blessing as there is zero room for ambiguity or confusion.

-All Muslims have an obligation to learn as much Arabic as required to fulfill our Islamic duties, such as remembering God.
-Others may go further and learn the entire language, which will also facilitate reading the Quran in its original state of Arabic.
+All Muslims have to learn as much Arabic as required to fulfill our Islamic duties, such as remembering God.
+Others may go further and learn the entire language to facilitate reading the Quran in its original state of Arabic…

 Making a New Year’s resolution to learn Arabic is often one of the first ones that many new Muslims make.
 However, in order to truly succeed in learning Arabic, you must take a series of steps to achieve this goal.
-Perhaps you might enroll in a beginner’s Arabic class at your local Mosque or turn to the Internet and engage in an e-learning program.
+Perhaps you might enroll in a beginner’s Arabic class at your local Mosque or an e-learning program.

 No matter which medium of learning you choose, learning the Arabic language is one New Year’s resolution that can enhance your life exponentially.
-One day you might find yourself in a position to teach others the Arabic language or, most importantly, the message of Islam in Arabic.
+One day you might find yourself in a position to teach others the Arabic language.

 Be an Ambassador of Islam

 It’s no secret that Islam often gets a bad rap in the media.
-However, it’s important to note that it also gets a lot of negativity from some misguided preachers of different faiths who purport a false image of Islam to their parishioners.
+However, it’s important to note that it also gets a lot of negativity from some misguided preachers.

-It is up to all Muslims, reverts especially, to be ambassadors of the Islamic faith.
+It is up to all Muslims, to be ambassadors of the Islamic faith.
 The best way to discredit the negative imagery is to serve as a shining beacon of the Islamic religion.

 There are several ways to do this.
-The first is, of course, to always carry yourself within the dignity of Islam while enjoining what is good and forbidding what is evil.
+The first is to always carry yourself within the dignity of Islam while enjoining what is good.

-The second is to surround yourself with like-minded Muslims who engage in activities to uplift the community, whether through community service or other good works.
+The second is to surround yourself with like-minded Muslims who engage in activities to uplift the community.

-Last but not least, wear your faith proudly by dressing in accordance with the Islamic faith and accessorizing with a welcome smile that is endearing to even to those confused about Islam.
+Last but not least, wear your faith proudly with a welcome smile that is endearing to even those confused about Islam.